linux-shield/shield-root/README.md

 If you know you really, really want to take these risks, here is how you unlock SHIELD's bootloader.

-1. Switch your SHIELD off (long press the SHIELD button and select `Power off`).
+1. Switch your SHIELD off (long press the NVIDIA logo button and select `Power off`).
 2. Power your SHIELD on while maintaining the `back` and `home` buttons pressed (these are the two buttons that lie under the big NVIDIA-logo button, on its left and right).
 Release them once you see the bootloader screen.
 3. Connect your SHIELD to your computer using a USB cable.
 4. On your computer, enter the following command:

         fastboot oem unlock

 5. This will display the unlock menu.
 Read the disclaimer and think one last time about what you are doing.
-It is not too late to stop.
+This is your last chance to stop.
 6. Use the `back` and `home` buttons to select your option.
-If you decide to continue, select `Unlock` and press the SHIELD button to validate.
-Your personal data will be erased and your device marked as having been unlocked permanently.
+If you decide to continue, select `Unlock` and press the NVIDIA-logo button to validate.
+Your personal data will be erased and your device marked as warranty-void permanently.
 7. Regardless of your choice, you will be back to the bootloader screen.
 Using the same buttons, navigate to `Poweroff` and select this to power your SHIELD off.

 Rooting SHIELD